-Lateral applicants should apply via the City’s online application system.
+Lateral applicants should complete the Personal History Statement on the Public Safety Testing website.
 Qualified applicants will be invited to an oral interview on a first come, first served basis.

 Please be sure to review the list of the City’s automatic disqualifiers (PDF) prior to applying.

 The oral interviews are conducted by a four member panel consisting of one representative from the Bainbridge Island Police Department, one representative from another jurisdiction’s police department and two members of the Bainbridge Island community.